 This free-standing two-burner stove with side prep tables is ideal for large group cooking situations.
 Its power and ability to handle all sizes of cookware make serving up a feast as easy as if you were in your kitchen at home.
-This stove is bulky, heavy, and expensive though, so be sure that it's really what you need before making the sizable investment.
+It is bulky, heavy, and expensive though, so be sure that it's what you need before making the sizable investment.

 Time to Boil

 The Pro 60X boiled water very fast when there wasn't a breeze to contend with.
 We noticed that depending on the direction of the wind, this stove would either do very well or struggle quite a bit.
-On a non-windy day, the Pro 60X boiled a quart of 60-degree water in three minutes.
-The only stove that was faster was the Camp Chef's Everest at 2:30.
-These models are more compact, and therefore the flame is physically closer to your cookware, providing better wind resistance.
+On a non-windy day, the Pro 60X boiled a quart of 60-degree water in 3 minutes.
+The only stove that was faster was the Camp Chef Everest at 2:30.
+Models like the Everest are more compact, and therefore the flame is physically closer to your cookware, providing better wind protection.
 But with 30,000 BTUs on each five-inch burner of the Pro 60X, we weren't surprised at all by this excellent time, despite the less compact design.

 Be aware of the fact that on large propane tanks there is a regulator with a safety mechanism that will engage if you turn on the gas too fast.
 So if you find that your burner output seems low, read the warning label on the regulator to learn how to keep the BTUs high.

 This stove has a nice low setting, but the medium setting is quite high, and the flame jumps up pretty quickly.
-However, as we used the stove more and became more used to fine-tuning the knob, finding those delicate in-between temperature settings became easier.
+As we used the stove more and got used to fine-tuning the knob, finding those delicate in-between temperature settings became easier.
 The flame does go very low and cooks beautifully with close to the same feel as cooking on an indoor stove.
 Cooking a full-size meal, the Pro 60X shines, and it's clear what it's meant for.

 That said, the design is such that the flame is several inches away from your cookware, so if a breeze comes from the right direction to penetrate the recess where the burners live, the flame will whip around.
 For the most part, even when this happened our flame would stay lit, but we did have several instances where it went out, and we had to reignite.
-This happened far less with the Pro 60X however than it did with our other large freestanding model, the Stansport Outdoor Stove, which was much more susceptible to the wind when simmering.
+This happened with all our free-standing models due to their open and airy designs.

-If the propane hose isn't already attached, this is the next step and the manufacturer recommends tightening it down with a wrench.
+If the propane hose isn't already attached, this is the next step, and the manufacturer recommends tightening it down with a wrench.
 Finally, the hose can be screwed onto your propane tank.
 Once you know the drill, it's no big deal, but the consensus was that if you're not going out with a sizable group, then it's not worth the trouble to lug this beast along.
-Bringing something compact or something that allows you to hook up additional stoves or accessories like the Eureka Spire LX may be a better choice.

 Ease of Care

-Unsurprisingly for a stove of this size, cleaning and maintenance are a bit more involved.
-The main extra step is that you can't simply lift out the cooking grate like you can on most compact stoves.
+Unsurprisingly for a feature-heavy stove of this size, cleaning and maintenance are a bit more involved.
+The extra step is that you can't just lift out the cooking grate like you can on most compact stoves.
 There is a hook on one side tightened down with a wing nut that must be loosened to remove the grate and reach the recessed area that houses the burners.
-This area will have collected all of the food bits from cooking, unlike the Stansport Outdoor Stove that has an open design allowing all food spills to hit the ground.
+This area will have collected all of the food bits from cooking, unlike the more open design of the Camp Chef Explorer 2-Burner which allows food spills to hit the ground.

 This stove is best suited for large groups of at least four or more.
 It's not necessary for large groups, but it sure is nice.
 But for decidedly less money you could get two affordable, two-burner stoves and have four burners available for less money.
-Another option is purchasing a two-burner, plus a competent one-burner, like the Coleman Butane Instastart.
-A sweet stove like the Eureka Spire LX, which allows you to attach a second stove or JetBoil, is another option.
+Another option is purchasing a two-burner, plus a competent one-burner, like the Gas One GS-3000.
 There are lots of options for creative group cooking that don't necessarily involve a giant and pricey outfit like this.
 But if your thing is big groups and lots of food, and you don't mind the price and size of this stove, well… you really couldn't pick a better setup.